Who knew I’d be talking about having a chemical peel and what to expect when you get them, but here we are…

 When I started seeing an esthetician in January, I had no idea it was going to be so involved, nor did I know how fascinating it would all be.
 Every time I try a new product or have a different service done, my world opens up a little more.
 I have more questions and I get more answers.
-If you didn’t read my post (or forgot everything) on my story with adult acne, then you may want to start there.

 I’d like to think that even if I didn’t struggle with adult acne, I would do many of these things for my skin, but especially because I suffer from it, I’m becoming a little obsessed with it all.

 The process of clearing scars and acne isn’t an overnight story.
 It’s really a piecemeal of steps done together and in sequence.

 While I’m ready to wake up with clear skin tomorrow, that just isn’t going to happen.
 I’ll be sharing some of my favorite products and a few hydrating/pampering routines in the coming months, but today’s post is all about my first chemical peel because it wasn’t nearly as bad as I expected, but it also wasn’t really what I expected at all.